BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 **Downloading web content**

 We're going to use the same `Examples` file from the [Practical Computing for Biologists website](http://practicalcomputing.org/downloads) as last week.
 This time, though, we're going to download it using the command line.
-Note that this exercise uses `wget` while PCB using `curl`, but both of these commands are equivalent.
+Note that this exercise uses `wget` while PCB uses `curl`, but both of these commands are equivalent.

+First, we need to learn how to install additional packages in Cygwin.
+Go to the [Cygwin website](https://www.cygwin.com) and select the page on the left to "Update Cygwin."
+Click on `setup-x86_64.exe` to download the file.
+When the download is complete, click on it to open the installer.
+Click through the default settings; when you need to choose a download site, select `http://missors-usa.go-parts.com`.
+After the mirror is reached, a page will appear directing you to select packages.
+Search for `wget`; it will appear in a few categories.
+Expand the Web category and click on Skip; it will change to Install.
+Then click next, then Finish.
+Cygwin has now been updated with a new package, `wget`.

 Open up Cygwin and navigate to your Desktop.
 Download the file: